Clinical Manifestations of Myasthenia Gravis (MG)

 Myasthenia gravis is a rare neuromuscular disorder which causes fatigable weakness of voluntary muscles.
 Symptoms of myasthenia can include ptosis (eyelid drooping), disconjugate eye movements and double vision, slurred speech, difficulty chewing and swallowing, and neck, arm and leg weakness.
 When weakness is severe, there may be trouble walking and breathing.
 This muscle weakness may fluctuate over time and throughout the course of the day.
 Weakness can be mild or severe.
 Individuals with MG usually feel stronger in the morning or after a period of rest.
 Prolonged activity or repeated use of affected muscles can increase myasthenic weakness.
 Treatments for myasthenia include symptomatic therapy and/or immunosuppressant medications.

 Certain medications and over the counter preparations may cause worsening of MG symptoms.
 Remember to tell any doctor or dentist about your MG diagnosis.
 It is important to check with your doctor before starting any new medication including over the counter medications or preparations.
-For a complete list of cautionary drugs, see here.

 A potentially life-threatening complication of myasthenia gravis.
 Respiratory failure occurs due to weakness of respiratory muscles and mechanical ventilation is required.
 Respiratory failure may also develop due to weakness of muscle that keep the airway open.
 BiPAP may be sufficient or the patient may need endotracheal intubation.